tom-clik/clikpage/testing/css/notes.md

 ### Script files

-For each of the types, there is a static CSS file in the coldLight directory which is read into our test folder by CF script `asset_proxy.cfm`.
+For each of the types, there is a static CSS file in the coldLight directory.

 ### Testing files